 Totally wrong statement!
 Tanning beds are a resource of vitamin D. Our skin and hair is thirsty for vitamin D constantly.
 Lack of it might cause hair baldness, not the opposite.
-However, too much using tanning bed can cause other problems so be careful with them.
+However, too much usage of the tanning bed can cause other problems so be careful with them.

 Myth 15: Hair cosmetic and treatments will create new follicles

 No, it is just not the truth.
 Most hair cosmetic is able to strengthen existing hair but not to create a new one.
-Some treatments are able to restore balding spots by moving existing follicles into them but this is not exactly creating.
+Some treatments are able to restore balding spots by moving existing follicles into them but this is not exactly creating new ones.

 Myth 16: Hair transplantation doesn’t look like real hair